 This guide presents an overview of the due diligence process for venture capital investments.
-Due diligence allows VC investors to separate the suitable investments from those that are not a good partnership match; it’s an investigation into the inner workings of a startup company and the broader context of its operating market.
+Due diligence allows VC investors to separate suitable investments from those that are not a good partnership match for their firm; it’s an investigation into the inner workings of a startup company, its potential risks, and the broader context of its operating market.

-While the process can vary substantially from VC firm to VC firm and based on the peculiarities of each potential investment, this guide provides a framework that can be customized to suit the needs of any particular situation.
+While the process can vary substantially from VC firm to VC firm and based on the peculiarities of each potential investment, this guide provides a framework that can be customized to suit the needs of any particular situation and venture capital firm.

 Keep reading to learn why due diligence is an integral part of the dealmaking process and how top venture capital funds approach the due diligence process to increase the odds of success.

 The standard venture capital investment lifecycle tends to follow the pattern of:

 - Deal Sourcing

 - Exit Strategy or IPO

 Deal sourcing is when a startup is looking to raise VC funding, and a venture capital investor or firm begins to discuss a potential investment opportunity.

 Sourcing can be inbound (the startup founders or entrepreneurs that are fundraising reach out to VC) or outbound (VC reaches out to startup) and can be through an introduction (warm outreach) or out of the blue (cold outreach).

 Once the connection has been made, the first stage of due diligence begins immediately.
 In many cases, the process starts informally, and the startup may not even realize the extent to which they’re being evaluated.